Disclaimer: This post may contain affiliate links. Click here

 - An appropriate handle length for your body.

 After shoveling the soil, you need something to help you move it to your destination.
-Most of us use buckets, but as our gardening tasks increase, something on wheels would be more helpful.
-Depending on your garden size, you may choose to use a wheel barrel, gorilla cart, or a poly dump cart.
+Most of us use buckets, but something on wheels would be more helpful as our gardening tasks increase.
+Depending on your garden size, you may use a wheel barrel, gorilla cart, or a poly dump cart.
 Here is what you should look for:

 - Proper size for your garden.